zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 Using Radical Candor, you could say, "I know everyone has been working tirelessly to meet our deadlines.
 We need to allocate time to reduce our technical debt.
 It will hinder our future development and slow us down if we don't address it now."
 On the other hand, Ruinous Empathy might be, "You all have worked so hard; let's not worry about technical debt right now.
 We can deal with it later."
 Obnoxious Aggression would sound like, "The technical debt is getting out of control.
 This is unacceptable, and we need to fix it now."
 With Manipulative Insincerity, you might say, "There might be some technical debt, but it's not a big deal.
 Just keep doing what you're doing."

-#### **Scenario 3**: Providing feedback to a team member who consistently writes inefficient code.

-Radical Candor might involve saying, "I've noticed you're very dedicated to your work and always eager to help.
-However, I've seen some inefficiencies in your code that we need to improve.
-Let's work together to optimize it and follow best practices."
-Ruinous Empathy would be, "You're doing a great job, keep it up!
-We can look at the code optimization some other time."
-Obnoxious Aggression could sound like, "Your code is inefficient and needs to be fixed immediately.
-This is not acceptable."
-Manipulative Insincerity might be, "Your code is fine, but there might be a few inefficiencies.
-It's not a big deal, though."

-#### **Scenario 4**: Discussing the adoption of new coding standards with the team.

-With Radical Candor, you could say, "You all have done an excellent job adapting to new standards and technologies in the past.
-To maintain code quality and ensure consistency, we need to adopt these new coding standards.
-I understand it's an additional effort, but it will benefit us in the long run."
-Ruinous Empathy might be, "You're all doing great; there's no need to change our coding standards right now."
-Obnoxious Aggression would be, "We need to adopt these new coding standards immediately.
-I don't care how much extra work it is."
-Manipulative Insincerity would come across as," These new coding standards are optional.
-Use them if you want, but it's not a big deal if you don't."

-#### **Scenario 5**: Addressing a conflict between team members regarding code ownership.

-Using Radical Candor, you might say, "I appreciate the hard work both of you have put into this project.
-There seems to be some tension regarding code ownership.
-Let's discuss how we can collaborate more effectively and ensure everyone's contributions are recognized."
-Ruinous Empathy would be, "You're both doing great work; let's not worry about who owns what code.
-It's not important."
-Obnoxious Aggression could be, "This conflict over code ownership is ridiculous.
-Figure it out or I'll reassign the tasks."
-Manipulative Insincerity might be, "I'm not sure whose code is whose, but just try to get along and make it work."

-#### **Scenario 6**: Encouraging a junior architect to take on more challenging tasks.

-With Radical Candor, you could say, "I've seen a lot of potential in your work, and you've grown significantly since joining the team.
-I'd like to see you take on some more challenging tasks.
-It might be tough at first, but I believe it will help you develop your skills further."
-Ruinous Empathy might sound like, "You're doing well; no need to take on more challenging tasks right now.
-Just keep doing what you're comfortable with."
-Obnoxious Aggression would be, "You need to take on more challenging tasks.
-Stop taking the easy way out."
-Manipulative Insincerity would be, "You could try some more challenging tasks if you want, but it's fine if you don't feel up to it."

-#### **Scenario 7**: Managing unrealistic project expectations from upper management.
+#### **Scenario 3**: Managing unrealistic project expectations from upper management.

 Using Radical Candor, you might say, "I know there's a lot of pressure to deliver quickly in a competitive market.
 However, the current expectations are unrealistic given our resources.
 We must discuss what can be realistically achieved within the given timeframe and how we can adjust our approach."
-Ruinous Empathy would be, "We'll try our best to meet the deadlines, even if it's unrealistic."
+Ruinous Empathy would be, "We'll try our best to meet the deadlines, we understand the importance of the project."
 Obnoxious Aggression could be, "These expectations are completely unrealistic and unachievable.
 We can't do it."
-Manipulative Insincerity might be, "Sure, we'll do our best to meet the deadlines, but it might be tough."
+Manipulative Insincerity might be, "Sure, we'll meet the deadlines, I am confident we will find a way."

-#### **Scenario 8**: Fostering a culture of open feedback within the team.

-With Radical Candor, you could say, "I want everyone to know that your contributions are highly valued and your well-being is important to me.
-To grow as a team, we need to be open and honest with each other.
-Please feel free to share your thoughts and feedback, whether positive or critical, so we can continuously improve."
-Ruinous Empathy might be, "Everyone's doing great, so there's no need for much feedback.
-Let's keep things as they are."
-Obnoxious Aggression would be, "We need to be brutally honest with each other.
-If you can't handle criticism, this isn't your place."
-Manipulative Insincerity might be, "Feel free to share your feedback if you want, but it's not a big deal if you don't."

 <br>
 ## Never Split the Difference